-Grade: 11th-12th

-Prerequisites: None

-Length: 1 Semester
+Grade: 11th-12th Prerequisites: None Length: 1 Semester Credit: 0.5 credit with 0.5 quality point

 Graduation Requirement: Fulfills the Economics requirement

 This Economics course consists of the following content area strands: Economics and Geography.
 The primary content emphasis for this course pertains to the study of the concepts and processes of the national and international economic systems.
 Content should include, but is not limited to, currency, banking, and monetary policy, the fundamental concepts relevant to the major economic systems, the global market and economy, major economic theories and economists, the role and influence of the government and fiscal policies, economic measurements, tools, and methodology, financial and investment markets, and the business cycle.